scivision/python-performance/README.md

 ```
 Of course this option can be combined with `FC`.

-You can set this environment variable permanetly for your convenience
+You can set this environment variable permanently for your convenience
 (normally you always want to use MKL) by adding to your `~/.bashrc` the
 line:
 ```sh